NACA trains 122 HIV vulnerable persons to reduce new infections

 “We are already seeing positive results and we will have good stories to tell by the end of the year,” he said.

-According to Falola-Anoemuah, economic empowerment is a viable tool toward achieving SDGs and ending HIV epidemic.
+According to Falola-Anoemuah, economic empowerment is a viable tool toward achieving SDGs and ending the HIV epidemic.

 “Vulnerable and indigent people are very critical if we must meet the global target to end HIV epidemic by 2030.

-“It is important that we take care of holistic needs of PLHIV, People living with Disabilities and other vulnerables in our society.
+“It is important that we take care of the holistic needs of PLHIV, People living with Disabilities and other vulnerable in our society.

 “When they have skills with which they can fend and provide for themselves, they would most likely not engage in risky behavior that predisposes them to contracting HIV or spreading the virus to other people, ” she said.